Jeu de taquin dynamics on infinite Young tableaux and second class particles: The limit shape and the semicircle transition measure

 We can also consider a scaled version of $\phi_\lambda$ given by

-This scaling leads to a diagram with constant area ($2$, in this coordinate system), and is naturally suitable for dealing with asymptotic questions about the shape~$\lambda$.
+This scaling leads to a diagram with constant area (equal to $2$, in this coordinate system), and is naturally suitable for dealing with asymptotic questions about the shape $\lambda$.

-The following version of the limit shape theorem with an explicit error estimate is a slight variation of the one given in \cite{vershikkerov2} (it follows from the numerical estimates in Section~3 of that paper by modifying some parameters in an obvious way).
+The following version of the limit shape theorem with an explicit error estimate is a slight variation of the one given by \citet {VershikKerov1985} [it follows from the numerical estimates in Section~3 of that paper by modifying some parameters in an obvious way; see also \citet{Romik2013}, Chapter~1].